films

 Zbyszek Poplawski is a special person: very kind and warm.
 Throughout his adult life he worked as a surgeon in New Zealand, where he ended up as one of 733 “Pahiatua children” – Polish orphans rescued from Sybir, who were invited by that country’s government in 1944 and taken

 Kazik Zając was born in Chorzów.
 When the Second World War broke out in 1939, he was two and a half years old.
 The summer holidays of 1939 were the beginning of a dramatic odyssey for him, in which he lost his home, his parents and his homeland.
-The war threw him to the other […]
+The war catapulted him to the other […]